 \subsubsection{Visualizing mixed VAR model}

-In this section we visualize the lagged interaction parameters of the mixed VAR model estimated in Section \ref{sec_mvar_est} together with the nodewise errors computed in Section \ref{sec_mvar_pred}.
-Specifically, we visualize the proportion of variance explained for the two continuous variables, and the normalized accuracy for the four categorical variables:
+We visualize the lagged interaction parameters of the mixed VAR model estimated above together with the nodewise errors computed in the previous section.
+Specifically, we visualize the proportion of explained variance for the two continuous variables, and the normalized accuracy for the four categorical variables: